ChancellorVM/njtransit-p3g3/PROJECT_README.md

 NJ Railroads Map: https://njogis-newjersey.opendata.arcgis.com/datasets/NJDOT::railroads-network/explore?layer=1

+# Introduction

+New Jersey is the most densely populated state in America, and it far exceeds the second and third most densely populated states in total population.
+New Jersey is also a global economic powerhouse, with a GDP rivaling Poland and a GDP Per Capita higher than the Netherlands.
+These factors mean that New Jersey deserves a genuine world-class regional rail network.

+While NJ Transit is superior to many rail networks in the U.S., it falls well short of being the world-class regional rail network it could be.

+With this project, we identify gaps in NJ Transit’s current commuter rail system and opportunities to expand along existing freight rail corridors, highlighting the moment the State has to greatly impact tens of thousands of residents' freedom of movement across their communities.
+This becomes paramount to unlocking previously geographically and socioeconomically gatekept labor markets and avenues of commerce.

+We collected, cleaned, stored, analyzed, and visualized NJ Transit Data Courtesy of the New Jersey Geographic Information Network (NJGIN) Open Data portal to cross-examine the following questions:
+1. What does NJ Transit’s current rail service look like?
+2. What are the ideal conditions for a municipality to have a station?
+3. Where are the gaps in the current NJ Transit map?
+4. What municipalities would be good candidates for expansion?
+5. What could an expanded NJ Transit look like?

 # Part 1: Visualize Current NJ Transit Rail Service
 The first step was to look at what NJ Transit's current Commuter Rail service looked like and ascertain important information such as which municipality the stations were located in and what the population of these municipalities was.
 This information is displayed below: